In Exercises 5 and 6, determine whether you can use a normal dist... | Channels for Pearson+

 Binomial Distribution

 The binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this context, it applies to the scenario of selecting undergraduates who prefer to take a job in a different state, where each selection can be viewed as a trial with two outcomes: preferring a job out of state or not.
+In this context, it applies to the scenario of selecting undergraduates who prefer to take a job in a different state, where each student represents a trial with a success probability of 0.37.

 Recommended video: